eliasson/markuseliasson.se/content/article/littering-in-the-ecosystem.md

 +++
-Categories = ["Code"]
-Description = "Are we littering the JavaScript ecosystem, or are we setting up a smorgasboard of choices?"
-Tags = ["JavaScript"]
 date = "2017-05-15T22:53:30+02:00"
-title = "Littering in the ecosystem" draft = false
+title = "Littering in the ecosystem" description = "Are we littering the JavaScript ecosystem, or are we setting up a smorgasboard of choices?" tags = ["JavaScript"] draft = false
 +++
 The other day I was in a discussion on the general situation with JavaScript development.
 I argued that the JavaScript community many time feels like a youth centre, everyone trying to show off themselves and not everyone taking responsibility on what they do.
 I even expressed that publishing many small NPM packages should be seen as littering the JavaScript ecosystem.
 Heck, one [developer](https://www.npmjs.com/~mafintosh) published over 500 packages and this behaviour seems to be encouraged by the community.